maartene/TicTacToeKata/NOTES.md

 ## Pomodoro 2

 ### Goals:
-- Have a valid board definition
+- Have a valid board definition (size, placing and retrieving cells) 🔴
+- Have changes of board state reflected in the UI 🔴

+### (Possible) goals for next pom:
+- you cannot place on an occupied cell
 - Have changes of board state reflected in the UI